COMSOC-Community/comsoc-website/README.md

 bundle exec jekyll build
 ```

 Note that you may have to change some parameters for this to run smoothly.
-Typical example
+A typical example
 is the `baseurl` parameter.
-Do not change the one in the `_config.yml` file, simply pass
+Do not change the one in the `_config.yml` file, but simply pass
 the argument `--baseurl YOUR_BASE_URL` to the above commands.